Explore Results for the

 Assessment Design and Administration:

-• The U.S. history assessment was administered between January and March of 2018.
+• The National Center for Education Statistics (NCES) administered the U.S. history assessment between January and March of 2022.

 • Students answered questions related to U.S. history for approximately 60 minutes.